HenzelBartlomiej/kaggle_datasets/README.md

     2 unzip it
     3 read csv file saved in a driver vm - in real life project data would be stored in some cloud storage account 4 transform input data
-    5 save the data as parquet in a target destination transform_and_write(KAGGLE_FILE_PATH, KAGGLE_FILE_NAME, TARGET_PATH)
+    5 save the data as parquet in a target destination: </br>
+    transform_and_write(KAGGLE_FILE_PATH, KAGGLE_FILE_NAME, TARGET_PATH)